GenSpectrum/LAPIS-SILO/README.md

 docker run
   -p 8081:8081
   -v your/preprocessing/output:/data
-  silo --api
+  silo api
 ```

 The directory where SILO expects the preprocessing output can be overwritten via
-`silo --api --dataDirectory=/custom/data/directory` or in a corresponding
+`silo api --data-directory=/custom/data/directory` or in a corresponding
 [configuration file](#configuration-files).

 ### Notes On Building The Image